bkushigian/2048/README.md

 ## Moving forward -- what's next?
 I'm implementing some methods for analyzing the board - simple statements about qualities of the board.
 Is it full?
 Is a row or column full?
 Where's the highest value?
 Is it in a corner?
 Part of this will be formulating the right questions to ask the board.
 From that I will redesing the current AI class so that it loads a file of perameters and from there evaluating each board position.

+I also need to clean up the code and standardize some of my conventions, both naming and programmatic.
+This has been a piecemeal process over the last 6 months (comprised mainly of big gaps between writing code) so the code is a bit messy.